I have a Zivver account

 and y=0

-would place the field in the bottom left corner.
-A standard A4 document has the size of 595 x 842 pts, but this can largely vary for other document formats.
-The width and the height parameters can be used to specify the size of the field itself.
-The minimum size is 125 x 24 points.
+would place the field in the bottom-left corner.
+A standard A4 document has a size of 595 x 842 pts, but this can vary for other document formats.
+The width and height parameters specify the size of the field itself.
+The minimum size is 12 x 12 points.

 Recommendations